Today we're gonna talk about calcium metabolism

 creatinine level at this stage.

-The causes of hypocalcemia can be divided into
+The causes of hypercalcemia can be divided into

 parathyroid mediated and non parathyroid mediated.